 Fuel usage and engine maintenance is also directly linked.

-As part of your annual maintenance programme, we urge you to have a professional look over your engine.
-We have written a detailed blog on what you can expect, as well as other tasks you can carry out yourself to protect your engine.
+As part of your annual maintenance programme, we encourage boat owners to have their engine professionally inspected.
+We have written a detailed blog on what you can expect, as well as other tasks that you can carry out yourself to protect your engine.

-Outboard engines have come a long way over recent years and there are now more and more options readily available to prospective boat owners that offer greater levels of cleanliness and efficiency.
-Why not talk to our expert team about the latest options?
+Outboard engines have progressed a long way over recent years and there are now more and more options readily available to prospective boat owners that offer greater levels of cleanliness and efficiency.
+Why not talk to our expert team about the latest options.

 If you enjoy sailing offshore then research proper anchoring techniques to prevent damage to the seabed, including to important ecosystems and wildlife.
-If you are sticking to in-land waterways then use common sense before mooring your boat.
-Whilst in most cases, a boat is normally allowed to moor almost anywhere alongside a towpath in the UK, it is vital that you protect the riverbank as best you can.
-Using a fixed pontoon is even better!
+If you are staying with in-land waterways then use common sense before mooring your boat.
+Whilst in most cases a boat is normally allowed to moor almost anywhere alongside a towpath in the UK, it is vital that the riverbanks are protected at all times and, when possible using a fixed pontoon is even better.

 Choose a marina that prioritises the environment

 A marina is more than just a place to store your boat.
 For example, at Val Wyatt Marine we have built a community where customers become friends and share their experiences.
-Choose a marina that focuses on sustainability and utilising green technologies.
-For example, we have installed EV chargers for those boat owners with electric cars, whilst we regularly hold social events designed to improve the environment, including river clean ups!
+We recommend choosing a marina that focuses on sustainability and utilising green technologies.
+For example, we have installed EV chargers for those boat owners with electric cars, whilst we regularly hold social events designed to improve the environment, including river clean ups.

 Do you want to know more about our commitment to the environment?
 Do you have a question about our range of boats or the services we provide?
 Speak to our team of experts by filling out this form, or by calling 01189 403211.